sub0xdai/sub0xdai/README.md

-# sub0xdai_
+# Daniel Palazzolo
 ---

 ## 🔐 Security | 💻 Systems | 🐧 Linux | 🤖 Automation
 ---
 ### About Me

 Sales professional who pivoted to tech.
 Command-line environments and system operations.
 Enjoys coding.
 Currently pursuing a Bachelor's in Cybersecurity.
-Enjoyer of all the linux. *tehuticode is my alt github
+Enjoyer of all the linux.

-Main driving: arch btw
+Main OS: arch, windows 11

-Server: ubuntu
+Server: ubuntu LTS

-Sandboxes: rocky and kali VMs
+Sandbox: rocky and kali VMs

 ---